ResRep: Lossless CNN Pruning via Decoupling Remembering and Forgetting: ResRep for Lossless Channel Pruning

-The training dynamics of a specific channel $\bm{F}$ are quite straightforward: starting from a well-trained model, $\bm{F}$ resides near the local optima, thus the first term of Eq. \ref{eq-grad-lasso-W} is close to $\bm{0}$, but the second is not, so $\bm{F}$ will be pushed closer to $\bm{0}$.
+The training dynamics of a specific channel $\bm{F}$ are quite straightforward.
+Beginning from a well-trained model, $\bm{F}$ resides near the local optima, thus the first term of Eq. \ref{eq-grad-lasso-W} is close to $\bm{0}$ but the second is not, so $\bm{F}$ is pushed closer to $\bm{0}$.
 If $\bm{F}$ is important to the performance, the objective function will intend to maintain its magnitude, \ie, the first gradient term will compete against the second, thus $\bm{F}$ will end up smaller than it used to be, depending on $\lambda$.
-Otherwise, taking the extreme case for example, if $\bm{F}$ does not influence $L_{\text{perf}}$ at all, the first term will be $\bm{0}$, so $\bm{F}$ will keep growing towards $\bm{0}$ by the second term. \Ie, the performance-related loss and the penalty loss compete so that the resulting value of $\bm{F}$ will reflect its importance, which we refer to as \textit{competence-based importance evaluation} for convenience.
+Otherwise, taking the extreme case for example, if $\bm{F}$ does not influence $L_{\text{perf}}$ at all, the first term will be $\bm{0}$, so $\bm{F}$ will keep growing towards $\bm{0}$ by the second term.
+In other words, the performance-related loss and the penalty loss compete so that the resulting value of $\bm{F}$ will reflect its importance, which we refer to as \textit{competence-based importance evaluation} for convenience.
 However, we face a dilemma. \textbf{Problem A}: The penalty deviates the parameters of every channel from the optima of the objective function.
 Notably, a mild deviation may not bring negative effects, \eg, L2 regularization can also be viewed as a mild deviation.
 However, with a strong penalty, though some channels are zeroed out for pruning, the remaining channels are also made too small to maintain the representational capacity, which is an undesired side-effect. \textbf{Problem B}: With mild penalty for the high resistance, we cannot achieve high prunability, because most of the channels merely become closer to $\bm{0}$ than they used to be, but not close enough for perfect pruning.

 We propose to achieve high prunability with a mild penalty by resetting the gradients derived from the objective function.
 We introduce a binary mask $m\in \{0, 1\}$, which indicates whether we wish to zero out $\bm{F}$.
-For the ease of implementation, we add no terms to the objective function (\ie, $L_{\text{total}} = L_{\text{perf}}$), simply compute the gradients, then manually apply the mask, add the penalty gradients and use the resultant gradients for SGD update.
-That is,
+For the ease of implementation, we add no terms to the objective function (\ie, $L_{\text{total}} = L_{\text{perf}}$), simply derive the gradients as usual, and then manually apply the mask, add the penalty gradients and use the resultant gradients for SGD update: -0.08in